Nikola Jokić: Player profile

 Standing 6 ft 11 in and weighing 284 lbs, Jokić plays exclusively at the center position.
-Through the 2024–25 season, his career averages are 21.8 points, 10.9 rebounds, and 7.2 assists per game in the regular season, and 27.4 points, 12.3 rebounds, and 7.6 assists per game in the playoffs.
+Through the 2025–26 season, his career averages are 22.2 points, 11.1 rebounds, and 7.5 assists per game in the regular season, and 27.4 points, 12.4 rebounds, and 7.7 assists per game in the playoffs.

 Jokić has been called the greatest passing "big man" in NBA history and has been described by some as the greatest passer of all time.
 As a playmaker, Jokić uses his size and field of view to set up his teammates for scores, often through a variety of no-looks and unique deliveries.
 His techniques, in particular his one-handed passes, have drawn comparisons to those of a water polo player.
 Playing at a slow and deliberate pace, Jokić often pauses upon receiving the ball to survey the floor for defensive mistakes and potential openings.
 His current and former teammates have stated that they always have to be ready to receive a pass because of how often Jokić passes at unusual angles, and that he has often hit unprepared players in the face with the ball during practice.

 In addition to his playmaking ability, Jokić is also a versatile scorer, capable of effectively finishing in the paint as well as hitting jump shots from midrange and the three-point arc.
-During his first MVP season, Jokić shot .566 from the field and .388 from three-point range.
+During his tenth NBA season, Jokić shot .576 from the field and .417 from three-point range.
 His signature move, the "Sombor Shuffle" (coined by Nuggets play-by-play announcer Chris Marlowe after Jokić's hometown of Sombor), involves jumping off his right foot before launching a high-arching fadeaway.
 Jokić developed the move during his recovery from an ankle injury in 2017.
 The unorthodox move is difficult to contest and has drawn comparisons to Dirk Nowitzki's one-legged fadeaway.

 Citing his game IQ and offensive creativity, many commentators have described Jokić as a "basketball genius".
 Jokic's ability to garner statistical dominance in multiple categories has led many people to place him among all-time greats, including Hall of Famers Kevin Garnett and Paul Pierce who equated him to Wilt Chamberlain.

 Jokić was praised for becoming an elite NBA defender despite his significant athletic limitations.
 Jokić, who recorded the worst vertical jump (17 inches) among more than 1,000 NBA players tested in the P3 Applied Sports Science laboratory, finished first in the defensive plus-minus box for three consecutive seasons.